flowtsohg/mdx-m3-viewer/README.md

 #### Solver Params: Reforged and the map viewer

-It is in fact possible to sent more data to path solvers with `load`.
+It is in fact possible to send more data to path solvers with `load`.
 The full signature is as follows:
 ```javascript
 let resourcePromise = viewer.load(src[, pathSolver[, solverParams]]);